7 (sculpture): Construction and location

 Taking more than one million man-hours to construct, the sculpture stands on a small plaza 250 ft from the shoreline.
 When Serra first arrived in Doha to find a site to build a sculpture, he found a barren parkland along the city's corniche, as well as rocks, earth, and rubble from the building of the I.M.
 Pei-designed Museum of Islamic Art and its adjacent parkland.

 From these left-over materials, Serra and the Pei team built a crescent-shaped extension onto the water.
 This pier took over three years to build, with the help of the Pei team and architect Hiroshi Okamoto.
 During its construction, the pier needed extensive engineering and underwater reinforcements, positioned by a team of deep-sea divers, for stabilization.

-This the first time that a sculptor has designed the physical location of their site-specific sculpture, as the sculpture's site was formerly only water.
+This is the first time that a sculptor has designed the physical location of their site-specific sculpture, as the sculpture's site was formerly only water.

 According to Serra, the sculpture was designed to complement its surroundings.
 "It is my hope that the sculpture will provide both a public place and a private space for people to gather and experience the narrow, vertical, open column in relation to themselves, the Museum of Islamic Art, the city of Doha, the surrounding sea, and then sky as seen through the opening at the top of the sculpture."